What are the symptoms of a twitching eye?

 - Take regular breaks from computer screens or television

 - Use eye drops regularly

 Stronger and more frequent eyelid spasms could indicate a different type of eye twitch (benign essential blepharospasm) that develops later in life, usually in both eyes.
-Visit your GP if you have any concerns about your eye twitch, or if your symptoms become chronic.
+Visit your optician or GP if you have any concerns about your eye twitch, or if your symptoms become chronic.